syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 The MAUI DataGrid [SfDataGrid](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.html) allows you to select one or more rows based on the [SelectionMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionMode.html).

-To get start quickly with perform Selection in .NET MAUI DataGrid, you can check on this video:
+To get start quickly with perform selection in .NET MAUI DataGrid, you can check on this video:

 <style>#MAUIDataGridVideoTutorial{width : 90% !important; height: 400px !important }</style> <iframe id='MAUIDataGridVideoTutorial' src="https://www.youtube.com/embed/mN95SPfVcHo"></iframe>